 Subject line: Budget approval needed by end of day

-Your immediate approval is needed for a technology purchase that could make or break the $250,000 Jones deal.
+Your immediate approval required for technology purchase.
+Could make or break the $250,000 Jones deal.

-- Select a past or future email you plan to send to an executive.
+- Select a past or future email you plan to send to a key stakeholder.
 Use the 5-step process above and re-write the message, making sure it’s front-loaded.
 Ask a friend/colleague to offer feedback on the tone and flow.
 Sometimes when we try to front-load, we become overly direct and forget to be polite and courteous.